syncfusion-content/maui-docs/MAUI/DataGrid/Summaries.md

 ### Caption summary template

-The data grid hosts any view(s) inside a caption summary for the entire row or for individual columns by loading a template.
+The data grid allows you to host any view(s) inside a caption summary for the entire row or for individual columns by loading a template.

 ### Displaying template for a row

-The template for a caption summary row can be set by using [SfDataGrid.CaptionSummaryTemplate]() to customize it based on requirement.
+The template for a caption summary row can be customized by using the [SfDataGrid.CaptionSummaryTemplate]() property.
+This allows you to define a custom template according to your requirements.

-Refer the below code example in which a label is loaded in the caption summary template of caption summary row.
+Please refer to the code example below, where a label is loaded in the caption summary template of the caption summary row:

 {% tabs %}
 {% highlight xaml%}